stanozzy/stackoverflow-lite-UI/README.md

 # StackOverflow-Lite-UI
 UI for StackOverflow-lite where people can ask questions and provide answers.

-StackOverflowLite-UI is a static site with no functionality.
+StackOverflowLite-UI is simply the UI with no functionality.
 The project is managed with a Pivotal tracker board.
 [View the board here](https://www.pivotaltracker.com/n/projects/2233906)

 # Required Features
 -----------------------